 The seduction of screaming crowds hooked him but good.
 From that first rally forward he would do whatever he had to do to win.
 He knew he had to give lip service to the needs of the country, but it would always be Trump first, cronies second, and the country a distant third.

-He saw early on that his crowds loved him most when he dropped his billionaire mantel and pretended to be one of them.
+He saw early on that his crowds loved him most when he dropped his billionaire mantle and pretended to be one of them.
 He took to wearing flaming red "Make America Great Again" baseball caps.
 He developed a rumpled look, used superlatives like "beautiful, fantastic, the greatest", and made promises he could never keep about what he and he alone would do if elected.

 He waged war against the press, a known fascist tactic, and the press, to our surprise, didn't fight back.
+They ate it up.

 But his ace-in-the-hole turned out to be Hillary Clinton, a far more qualified candidate who, after years of attacks from both the left and the right, was waging an uphill battle.
 Just as Trump had pressed for Obama's birthplace illegitimacy with no basis in fact, he took to calling his opponent--without a shred of evidence--a crook.
 He built a flimsy case based on a handful of errant emails and rejoiced when his crowds took to chanting "lock her up!"

 He found he could say anything and his followers would buy it.
 He was eerily on to something when he said "I could stand in the middle of Fifth Avenue and shoot someone and I wouldn't lose any voters."
 He knew his people far better than we did.